Power and management according to Agamben: Some implications of Agamben’s thoughts to management scholarship

 It is well known that the division between the power that authorizes the action (auctoritas) and the power of acting (potestas) is supplemented in the theological genealogy of politics.
 In the tradition of political philosophy this double structure is expressed in the old formula: The king reigns, but he doesn't govern.
 Agamben (2011c) notes that this is an old dictum, which had already been founded by the 16th century.
-In modern democracy this division between kingdom and government is the division in legislative or sovereign power, which acts always through universal laws and principles and through executive power which carries out in detail the general principle.
+In modern democracy this division between kingdom and government is the division in legislative or sovereign power, which acts always through universal laws and principles, and executive power, which carries out in detail the general principle.
 Agamben agrees that this division exists but refuses to identify any juridical-political relationship between the two.
-In fact, he notes, God’s action is ungrounded.
-The relationship between God’s being and God’s action is that of reciprocal coordination in autonomy.
-In other words, the relationship between executive power and sovereign power is economical, driven by an administrative, not a political or juridical concern.
+In fact, he notes, the relationship between God’s being and God’s action is that of reciprocal coordination in autonomy.
+Similarly, the relationship between executive power and sovereign power is economical, driven by an administrative, not a political or juridical concern.

 In theology, the administration of the world is precisely what results from the coordination and articulation of God’s being and God’s action, general providence and special providence.
-In the theory of power, it means that Government is the result of the mutual coordination and articulation of reign and government, sovereign power and executive power.
+The same can be said in the theory of power: Government is the result of the mutual coordination and articulation of sovereign power and executive power.
 Nobody exercises Government; Government is the spontaneous result of the mutual adjustment between one form of power and another.
 In Agamben’s (2011c: n.p.) words,

 No matter how theologians conceive the relationship between the two poles, in any case, the bipolar structure must be present.
 If they are completely divided, no government is possible.
 There would be on the one hand side an almighty sovereign who is effectively impotent, and on the other, the chaotic mess of the particular acts of interventions of governance.
 A government is possible only if the two aspects are coordinated in a bipolar machine.
 So I will define government when you will have the coordination of these two elements.
 General law and an execution, general providence and particular providence.

 As Agamben states when discussing Thomas Aquinas, “‘the economic’ sense of order … does not concern the substance, but the relation” (Agamben, 2011b: 136).
-Government is precisely what results from the coordination and articulation of sovereignty and government, general laws and particular situation.
+Government is precisely concerned with the relation between sovereignty and government; Government is the coordination and articulation of general laws and particular situation.
 Agamben (2011b: 276) notes that

 … the real problem – the secret core of politics – is neither sovereignty nor law, it is government … It is the governmental machine that functions through the complicated system of relations that binds these two poles together.